VC Theoretical Explanation of Double Descent: Appendix A: Selection of Parameters in VC-Bounds

 These worst-case values result in upper bounds that are too crude for real-life data sets.
+It may be worth noting here that VC-bounds (and most other analytic results in VC-theory) are regarded as conceptual, and they have not been used for modeling real-life data sets.
+However, in this paper, we apply VC-bounds for modeling double descent, so selecting `practical' values of these constants becomes critical.
+The original reference on VC-theory \citep{Vapnik2006} provides a technical discussion on the problem of incorporating prior knowledge (about unknown distributions) into VC-bounds.
+Whereas {\it a-priori} knowledge about particular form of distribution allows to obtain accurate results (for that distribution), such results have limited practical value.
+Therefore, we can only provide general guidelines for selecting proper values for values $a_1$ and $a_2$, based on empirical results for multiple data sets.
+Such guidelines, along with their empirical justification, are presented next.

-Therefore, for low-noise data sets in the main paper, we used values $a_1=1$ and $a_2=1$.
-However, for noisy data we should use larger values.
-The choice of proper values for these theoretical constants for noisy data is discussed next, using LS classifiers with ReLU features, for digits data (the same 5 vs. 8 data set as in the main paper).
-For this data set, we introduce noise by using corrupted class labels.
-That is, we consider 3 data sets, with 0\% noise, 5\% noise and 10\% noise, where 0\% noise refers to original ‘clean’ data set (used in the main paper).
-Figure \ref{figA1} shows modeling results for data set with 5\% noise, using VC bounds with $ a_1=1$ and $a_2=1$.
-These results show that VC-bounds underestimate empirical curves for both first and especially second descent.
-However, using values $a_1=3$ and $a_2=1$ results in practical VC bounds that provide accurate modeling of double descent for this data, at various noise levels.
+The overall recommendation is that using values $a_1=3$ and $a_2=1$ results in practical VC-bounds providing accurate and robust modeling of double descent for real-life data sets.
+For ‘clean’ data sets from well-separable class distributions using values $a_1=1$ and $a_2=1$ results in more accurate VC-bounds.
+Applying bounds with values $a_1=1$ and $a_2=1$ to model clean and noisy data sets is illustrated in Figure \ref{figA1}(a), showing modeling results for digits data set used in Section 2 of the main paper.
+These results show that VC-bounds provide accurate estimates for clean data set, but underestimate empirical curves for noisy data in Figure \ref{figA1}(b), for both first and especially second descent.
+However, using suggested practical values $a_1=3$ and $a_2=1$ results in practical VC-bounds that provide accurate modeling of double descent for this data, at various noise levels.
 See empirical results in Figure \ref{figA2}.

 Next, we show experimental results for the same digits data set, when images are corrupted by random Gaussian noise.
-Here, the noise level is given by standard deviation of the Gaussian noise $\hat \sigma = 0, 0.1, 0.2$.
-Empirical results in Figure \ref{figA3} show that VC bounds (with values $a_1=3$ and $a_2=1$) provide accurate modeling of double descent, at various noise levels.
+Here, the noise level is given by the standard deviation of the Gaussian noise $\hat \sigma = 0, 0.1, 0.2$.
+Empirical results in Figure \ref{figA3} show that VC-bounds (with values $a_1=3$ and $a_2=1$) provide accurate modeling of double descent, at various noise levels.
+We conclude that using values $a_1=3$ and $a_2=1$ provide robust VC-theoretical modeling of double descent for noisy data.

-We can conclude that these values $a_1=3$ and $a_2=1$ provide robust VC theoretical modeling of double descent for noisy data.
-For example, Figure \ref{figA4}, shows modeling double descent for CIFAR10 data set (cat vs automobile), extracted from CIFAR10 data base.
-This data set has 800 training samples and 2,000 test samples.
-Modeling results are obtained for the network with random ReLU features, trained using LS classifier.